slack-ruby/slack-ruby-bot/README.md

 ## Useful to Me?

 * If you are just trying to send messages to Slack, use [slack-ruby-client](https://github.com/dblock/slack-ruby-client), which this library is built on top of.
-* I you're trying to roll out a full service with Slack button integration, check out [slack-bot-server](https://github.com/dblock/slack-bot-server), which uses this library.
+* If you're trying to roll out a full service with Slack button integration, check out [slack-bot-server](https://github.com/dblock/slack-bot-server), which uses this library.
 * Otherwise, this piece of the puzzle will help you create a single bot instance for one team.

 ## Stable Release